Blessa

 "Blessa" is a song by American singer Toro y Moi.
 The song originally released October 5, 2009, on the EP Blessa b/w 109, which featured "Blessa," as well as a B-side titled "109."
 A slightly modified version of "Blessa" appeared on Toro y Moi's first album, Causers of This, as the first track.

 Critical reception

 "Blessa" received positive reviews from critics.
 The Guardian described the track as "hazy summer sounds with a New Jack shine, as if Jimmy Jam and Terry Lewis produced the Cocteau Twins," with Pitchfork describing "Blessa" as "just like one of [Toro y Moi's] spontaneously snapped photos of a hazy afternoon that quickly captures a sentiment and bottles it, culminating yet another piece of Toro Y [sic] Moi's life collage."

 Music video

-In January of 2010, a music video for "Blessa" released.
+In January 2010, a music video for "Blessa" released.
 The video featured directing, cinematography, and editing by Jon Casey.